VRConservation/neca/1_primer.md

 Let’s take these roles in turn.

-Collaboratives.
+**Collaboratives**.
 Often, successfully planned, financed, and implemented projects succeed because they are informed and supported by a collaboration of affected beneficiaries or stakeholders.
 These individuals and organizations can ground a project in the needs of the surrounding community, contribute expertise and perspectives that inform project design and implementation, and contribute social capital that leads to political support for the project.
 This support can translate into opened opportunities for funding, investment, and other forms of support.

-Investors.
+**Investors**.
 Federal or state agencies may contribute partial funding for a project or provide various forms of financing support such as credit guarantees, credit enhancement or loss reserves, or technical assistance.
 Investors can come from many sectors.
 For instance, insurance companies, retirement funds, university endowments, and institutional investors may offer below-market interest rates if a project meets their